 How AR changed the ecommerce experience

-The thing is, not every business will be able to develop and implement an AR commerce product similar to the existing examples of Augmented reality applications like L'Oreal and IKEA.
+Every business may not be able to develop and implement an AR commerce product similar to the existing examples of Augmented reality applications like L'Oreal and IKEA.

-Thousands of small businesses needed to find a way to quickly adapt to the COVID-19 pandemic by ramping up their online platforms and finding an AR tool for e-commerce that was both affordable and easy to use.
+Thousands of small businesses needed to quickly adapt to the COVID-19 pandemic by finding an affordable and accessible AR tool for eCommerce and ramping up their online platforms.

-Fortunately, the market has come a long way since they launched, and there are now many AR platforms that have been designed with smaller businesses in mind.
-These e-commerce tools allow you to quickly create product try-ons, view-in-space experiences, and other AR features without a large upfront investment.
+Fortunately, the market has come a long way now.
+There are now many AR platforms that have specifically been designed with smaller businesses in mind.
+These eCommerce tools allow users to quickly create product try-ons, view-in-space experiences, and other augmented reality features without a large upfront investment.

-And while it may seem like a novel way to sell products, using augmented reality in eCommerce is rewarding, and thus, many examples of Augmented reality in retail exist.
-Let’s take a look at some of the ways it can enhance your online experience.
+And while it may seem like a novel way to sell products, augmented reality in eCommerce is rewarding, and thus, many examples of Augmented reality in retail exist.
+Let’s take a look at some of the ways AR in retail can enhance shoppers’ online shopping experience.

-Have you ever wished you could bring that chair home just to see what it would look like beside the couch?
+Have you ever wished you could bring that chair home just to see if it would look good beside the couch?
 One of the important advantages of augmented reality in retail is how it elevates the product evaluation experience.

-Augmented reality allows customers to see how products would look and fit in their own homes before making a purchase.
-Customers can view an accurate 3D representation of the product, change the color or material, and even see how it would fit in with the rest of their décor.
+Augmented reality allows customers to see how products would look and fit in their personal spaces before making a purchase.
+Customers can view an accurate 3D representation of the product, change the color or material, and evaluate how it would fit in with the rest of their décor.

 This is an incredibly powerful tool for selling furniture, home décor, and even clothing.
-It gives customers the confidence they need to make a purchase, by taking away any doubt they have about how it will look in their space.
+It gives customers the confidence they need to make a purchase.

-In days past, a lot of homeowners had to just trust that a contractor was making the right decisions when it came to big projects.
+In days past, homeowners had to just believe that the contractor was making the right decisions for their home projects.
 They could see the cabinetry in a showroom and hold up a few tiles to see if they think it will match, but it was all based on guesswork.

 With AR, you can take the guesswork out of home projects and have complete confidence that you’re making the right choices.

-For example, planning a kitchen renovation can be stressful.
-You need to make sure that the cabinets you choose will fit in the space, that the countertops will go well with the backsplash, and so on.
+Another example of augmented reality revolves around planning kitchen renovations.
+To ensure that the cabinets you choose will fit in the space, and the countertops will go well with the backsplash.

-But with AR, you can simply use your phone camera to see how everything will look before you commit to anything.
-You can even change the colors and materials of each element to see what looks best.
+With AR, you can use your phone camera to see how everything will look before you commit to anything.
+You can change the colors and materials of each element to see what looks best.
 This is a huge time-saver, and it can help you avoid costly mistakes.

 Product out of stock, or the floor doesn’t have the model you were hoping for?
 Just hold up your phone and check out the entire catalog right in front of your eyes.
-This is one of the examples of augmented reality which is the opposite of the buy online, pick-up in-store method, which has become so prevalent at places like electronics retailers.
+This is one of the examples of augmented reality which is the opposite of the buy online, pick-up in-store method that has become so prevalent at places like electronics retailers.

-Instead, you can place your order and pay from in the store while the out-of-stock product is shipped directly to your home.
+You can place your order and pay at the store, while the out-of-stock product will be shipped directly to your home.
 Never run out of shelf space again, thanks to the help of augmented reality.

 The teenager working the register might not know that much about the product you are after.
-But with a quick scan, all the detailed information can be at your fingertips, allowing customers to build confidence in their purchase while browsing the aisles.
+However, with a quick scan, all the detailed information can be at your fingertips, helping you build confidence in the purchase while browsing the aisles.

 The advent of hologram-based sales assistants is another advantage and yet another example of augmented reality, offering retailers the chance to have an endless amount of staff on hand to help customers immediately.

-It's not just when you're at home swiping around on your phone, though.
-Augmented reality can help brick-and-mortar retailers help convert sales by offering improved in-store experiences, which leverage the e-commerce inventory chain.
+Augmented reality can help brick-and-mortar retailers convert sales by offering improved in-store experiences, which leverage the eCommerce inventory chain.

-Walk into a space and start grabbing items from the online store to populate all around you.
-A showroom no longer has to have a book of wallpaper patterns, you can see everything the merchant has to offer with just a few taps.
+Walk into an online shopping space, start grabbing items from around you, add to your cart, or take other actions.
+A showroom no longer has to have a book of wallpaper patterns.
+With AR, you can see everything the merchant has to offer with just a few taps.